Greek mafia: Netherlands

-Africa
+South Africa

 In Africa, a small Greek crime syndicate ran casinos throughout the region of middle Africa and in South Africa throughout the 1980s and 1990s.
 Gambling has always been a staple of Greek organised crime, as well as horse racing, cards, casinos and black market dealings.
 It is safe to assume that Greek organised crime is difficult to disintegrate, since these groups form, break up and reform when it suits their interests.
 For this reason, it is often compared to the Italian Camorra, which at times has operated via a similar model, although Greek organised crime relies mainly on smuggling whereas the Italian Camorra relies mainly on extortion and racketeering.

+Sweden

+The involvement of individuals of Greek descent in Swedish organized crime is primarily characterized by their integration into the country’s decentralized, multicultural street networks, rather than the formation of an ethnically exclusive or independent "Greek Mafia."
+While several second-generation Swedish-Greeks have been linked to local gang activities, the most notable figure is Mikael Ahlstrom Tenezos, known in the underworld as "Greken" (English: The Greek).